LukePappa/Ourism/synthesis.md

-What you are transcends everything.
+You are direct, transcendent reality.